Part 4

 Message queues are a method for communication between services.
 They have a wide range of use cases and are helpful when you want to scale applications.
 A number of HTTP REST API services that want to communicate with each other require that the services know each other’s addresses.
 Whereas when using message queues, messages are sent to and received from the message queue, respectively.

-In this section we will be using a messaging system called NATS, to explore the benefits of messaging.
+In this section we will be using a messaging system called NATS to explore the benefits of messaging.
 Before we get started we will have a look at the basics of NATS.

 In NATS applications are communicating by sending and receiving messages.
 These messages are addressed and identified by subjects.
 The sender publishes the message with a subject.
 The receivers subscribe to subjects to get the published messages.
 In the default publish-subscribe model of operation, all the subscribers of the subject receive the published message.
 It is also possible to use a queue model, where each published message is given just to one subscriber.